ianczm/blockchain_health/README.md

 # blockchainForHealthcare20221001

 # Prerequisite
-1. Windows 10 machine or virtual machine
+1. Windows 10 machine or virtual machine (Processors: All CPUs)
 2. Google Chrome
 3. Git
 4. Node.js
 5. Yarn (Use cmd to run this code to install: npm install --global yarn)
+5. Truffle (Use cmd to run this code to install: npm install -g truffle)
 5. Already following the videos in this playlist, from part 1 to part 7

 https://www.youtube.com/playlist?list=PL54V-i7zW55d1VKxEkp9DCPt5k_zE6m3X